 Beverage Craft offers you a wide choice of glycol chiller pumps and any accessories you might need in the process of changing your glycol pump motor.

-If you’re looking for a particular type of glycol pump for a beer system and haven’t found it on our website, please write to us at email@example.com to inquire about availability.
+If you’re looking for a particular type of glycol pump or other beer system parts and haven’t found it on our website, please write to us at firstname.lastname@example.org to inquire about availability.
 We have new arrivals every week and are always here to help.

 How Do Glycol Beer Systems Work?

 Glycol beer dispensing systems are commonly used instead of forced cold air in beer systems that are more than 15 ft in length.
 Cooling here is achieved via using glycol - a mixture of water distilled water and a chemical substance called propylene glycol.

 In a nutshell, the whole system works like this: the glycol mixture is pumped and circulated through coolant lines that run alongside beer lines.
 The beer comes in contact with cold-temperature glycol lines and gets cooled down before reaching the tap.

 This setup can work for distances as far as 600 feet, which is really great for places where it’s not feasible to store keg coolers in the same place where the beer is dispensed.